Koushiq/facerecognition/README.md

 * to install opencv use
- 1. sudo pip3 install opecv-python
+ 1. sudo apt-get install python3-opencv

 * If you get an error cannot open shared file : no such file or directory then install the following command
   1. sudo apt-get install libatlas-base-dev